 PGP encryption provides absent privacy of online communication.
 It transforms simple, readable text into a complex character code that is completely unreadable.
 The email or instant message goes to the destination or recipient in this encrypted form.
 The recipient uses PGP to decrypt the message and return it to a readable format.
 Whether you’re concerned about protecting privacy rights, a corporate whistleblower, or a citizen who just wants to chat with friends without letting people “hear,” PGP is the answer.

-See also What is the best computer backup system?
+See also What is an end system?

 The simple yet ingenious method behind public key cryptography is based on creating a custom key pair.
 The key pair consists of a public key and a private key.
 The public key encrypts the messages, while the private key decrypts them.